GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Counter Query Method", "Brief Description"
     :widths: 45, 55

-    "GPA_GetNumCounters", "Gets the number of counters available."
+    "GpaGetNumCounters", "Gets the number of counters available."
-    "GPA_GetCounterName", "Gets the name of the specified counter."
+    "GpaGetCounterName", "Gets the name of the specified counter."
-    "GPA_GetCounterIndex", "Gets index of a counter given its name (case insensitive)."
+    "GpaGetCounterIndex", "Gets index of a counter given its name (case insensitive)."
-    "GPA_GetCounterGroup", "Gets the group of the specified counter."
+    "GpaGetCounterGroup", "Gets the group of the specified counter."
-    "GPA_GetCounterDescription", "Gets the description of the specified counter."
+    "GpaGetCounterDescription", "Gets the description of the specified counter."
-    "GPA_GetCounterDataType", "Gets the data type of the specified counter."
+    "GpaGetCounterDataType", "Gets the data type of the specified counter."
-    "GPA_GetCounterUsageType", "Gets the usage type of the specified counter."
+    "GpaGetCounterUsageType", "Gets the usage type of the specified counter."
-    "GPA_GetCounterUuid", "Gets the UUID of the specified counter."
+    "GpaGetCounterUuid", "Gets the UUID of the specified counter."
-    "GPA_GetCounterSampleType", "Gets the supported sample type of the specified counter."
+    "GpaGetCounterSampleType", "Gets the supported sample type of the specified counter."
-    "GPA_GetDataTypeAsStr", "Gets a string with the name of the specified counter data type."
+    "GpaGetDataTypeAsStr", "Gets a string with the name of the specified counter data type."
-    "GPA_GetUsageTypeAsStr", "Gets a string with the name of the specified counter usage type."
+    "GpaGetUsageTypeAsStr", "Gets a string with the name of the specified counter usage type."

 Creating and Using a Session
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@